aptible/supercronic/README.md

 There are, however, a few exceptions:

-- First, Supercronic supports second-resolution schedules: under the hood, Supercronic uses [the `cronexpr` package][cronexpr], so refer to its documentation to know exactly what you can do.
+- First, Supercronic supports second-resolution schedules: Under the hood, Supercronic uses [the `cronexpr` package][cronexpr], so refer to its documentation to know exactly what you can do.
 - Second, Supercronic does not support changing users when running tasks.
-  Again, this is something that hardly makes sense in a container environment (you would typically add a `USER` directive to your Dockerfile instead).
-This means that setting `USER` in your crontab won't have any effect.
+  Setting `USER` in your crontab will have no effect.
+Changing users is usually best accomplished in container environments via other means, e.g., by adding a `USER` directive to your Dockerfile.

 Here's an example crontab: